 This isn’t the first time the efficacy of Attune has been called into question.
 Back in 2015, the FDA issued a Class II Recall for a component of the system.
 It’s not technically a part of the implant, but instead a tool used during surgery to assist in correctly positioning a patient’s bone.
 A coil in that tool was prone to coming loose, which meant there was an unacceptable risk it could get lost inside the patient.

 Product Liability Lawsuits for Defective Knee Replacements

-At The Law Offices of Jeffrey S. Glassman, our product liability attorneys in Boston understand that patients place great faith and trust not only in their surgeons, but also in the companies that manufacture devices intended for long-term human implants.
+At Jeffrey Glassman Injury Lawyers, our product liability attorneys in Boston understand that patients place great faith and trust not only in their surgeons, but also in the companies that manufacture devices intended for long-term human implants.
 But when manufacturers rush products to market without proper testing, the consequences to patients can be serious and painful.

 The first of what is expected to be many lawsuits against DePuy Synthes for the Attune Knee System was filed in the Circuit Court of Tuscaloosa County, Alabama recently.